 The Insull Group aided Bartlett in the sale of lots at Beverly Shores by providing stations at Bartlett's subdivisions and free promotions in the South Shore Lines riders' newsletters.
 The Insull Group advertised their South Shore Line parlor and dining car services as "...an environment like that of one's favorite club or hotel."
 Yes, to a black man in the 1920s, that language is a sign of Northern Jim Crow.
 Club memberships and overnight hotel accommodations for Blacks in the

-&lt;sup>7 Homesites Abound Along the South Shore Line, South Shore Lines, Mar.
+7 Homesites Abound Along the S. Shore Line, S. Shore Lines, Mar.
 1928, at 3.

 United States were not available until the passage of the civil rights acts of the 1960s.